Eric Kemp

-Eric Waldram Kemp (27 April 1915 – 28 November 2009) was a Church of England bishop.
+Eric Waldram Kemp (27 April 1915 – 28 November 2009) was an English bishop in the Church of England.
 He was the Bishop of Chichester from 1974 to 2001.
-He was one of the leading Anglo-Catholics of his generation and one of the most influential figures in the Church of England in the last quarter of the twentieth century.
+He was also one of the leading Anglo-Catholics of his generation and one of the most influential figures in the Church of England in the last quarter of the 20th century.

 Education

 Kemp was educated at Brigg Grammar School and Exeter College, Oxford, graduating with the degrees of Bachelor of Arts in 1936, Master of Arts in 1940, Bachelor of Divinity in 1944 and Doctor of Divinity in 1961.
-He was elected a Fellow of the Royal Historical Society in 1951 and received an honorary DLitt from the University of Sussex.
+He was elected a fellow of the Royal Historical Society in 1951 and received an honorary DLitt from the University of Sussex.
 He was made an honorary fellow of the University of Chichester in 2001.

 Ministry

-Kemp trained for ordination at St Stephen's House, Oxford from 1936 to 1939 where he later chaired the House Council.
+Kemp trained for ordination at St Stephen's House, Oxford, from 1936 to 1939 where he later chaired the house council.
 He was made deacon on Trinity Sunday (4 June) 1939 and ordained priest the following Trinity Sunday (19 May 1940), both times by Cyril Garbett, Bishop of Winchester, at Winchester Cathedral.
-He served as assistant curate of St Luke's Church in Newtown from 1939 to 1941.
-He moved back to Oxford, where he remained for almost 31 years, first as Priest Librarian of Pusey House, Oxford (1941–1946) and Chaplain of Christ Church, Oxford (1943–1946) and then as Fellow, Tutor and Chaplain of Exeter College, Oxford, from 1946 to 1969.
-He was Dean of Worcester from 1969 to 1974 and Bishop of Chichester from 1974 to 2001.
+He was assistant curate of St Luke's Church in Newtown, Hampshire, from 1939 to 1941.
+He moved back to Oxford, where he remained for almost 31 years, first as priest librarian of Pusey House (1941–1946) and chaplain of Christ Church, Oxford (1943–1946) and then as fellow, tutor and chaplain of Exeter College, Oxford, from 1946 to 1969.
+He was dean of Worcester from 1969 to 1974 and Bishop of Chichester from 1974 to 2001.

-He was consecrated a bishop on 23 October 1974, by Michael Ramsey, Archbishop of Canterbury, at Southwark Cathedral.
-This took place before the introduction of a mandatory retirement age, and so Kemp was able to continue in the post for as long as he chose.
+Kemp was consecrated as a bishop on 23 October 1974 by Michael Ramsey, Archbishop of Canterbury, at Southwark Cathedral.
+This took place before the introduction of a mandatory retirement age, so Kemp was able to continue in the post for as long as he chose.
 As a result, on his retirement he was one of the oldest and one of the longest-serving diocesan bishops in Church of England history.
-He had also held subsidiary appointments as Chaplain to the Queen (1967–1969) and Canon and Prebendary of Lincoln Cathedral (1952–2001).
-In April 1998 he was appointed Chanoine d'Honneur (Canon of Honour) of Chartres Cathedral.
+He had also held subsidiary appointments as Chaplain to the Queen (1967–1969) and canon and prebendary of Lincoln Cathedral (1952–2001).
+In April 1998 he was appointed a chanoine d'honneur (canon of honour) of Chartres Cathedral.
 Following his retirement he was made Bishop Emeritus of Chichester.

 Family

-Kemp's father-in-law, Kenneth E. Kirk, was Regius Professor of Moral and Pastoral Theology in the University of Oxford and Bishop of Oxford.
+Kemp's father-in-law, Kenneth E. Kirk, was Regius Professor of Moral and Pastoral Theology at the University of Oxford and Bishop of Oxford.
 Kemp wrote a book about Kirk and in 2001 presented his letters and papers to Lambeth Palace Library.
 He and his wife Patricia had five children.
 One of his daughters, Alice Kemp, has been ordained a Church of England priest in the Diocese of Bristol.
-His son is the playwright Edward Kemp, a former director of RADA.
-His aunt was the doctor and philanthropist Kathleen Rutherford.
+One son is the playwright Edward Kemp, a former director of the Royal Academy of Dramatic Art.
+An aunt was the doctor and philanthropist Kathleen Rutherford.